ioanac977/candy-shop-template/README.md

 # proiect_python_candy_shop
 # DESCRIPTION
- This project is a candy shop composed with Categories, Items, Users and Wishlists.
+ This project is a candy shop composed of Categories, Items, Users and Wishlists.
  Actions : login, logout, view candy categories , view items for each categories , add items to wishlist
 # CONFIGURATIONS
 - install python version > 3.0